huntergps/handbook-docs/Fuse/03 - UI Components.md

 ### $(Video properties)

-Video come with a set of properties that can be used to configure it or control it.
-In addition to the properties shared with @(Image):
+Video come with a set of properties that can be used to configure it or control it, in addition to the properties shared with @(Image):
 - `Volume`: range from `0.0` to `1.0`, default is `1.0`
 - `Duration`: the duration of the video in seconds
 - `Position`: the current position of the video in seconds